 Yes.
 New Jersey is one of the few states that legalized online gambling in every form.
 If you’re over 21 and located in the state, you have access to legal online sportsbooks, casinos, and poker sites.
 You do not need to register in person either.

 Yes.
 Anyone who wins more than they lose in New Jersey is expected to pay the state’s progressive income tax.
 For most bettors, you’ll pay 5.525%.
 You’ll also need to pay the federal income tax of 24% on all net gambling winnings no matter where you bet.

 Yes.
 Even if you don’t plan on returning until years later, there’s no good reason not to join a casino’s loyalty program.
-Whenever you bet or purchase food or book a room, you earn points that can be cashed in for rewards.
-And in some cases, the rewards program applies to both the online and land-based version of the casino, such as at Caesars.
+When you bet or purchase food or book a room, you earn points that can be cashed in for rewards.
+In some cases, the rewards program applies to both the online and land-based versions of the casino, such as at Caesars.

 All New Jersey casinos are commercially owned and limited to Atlantic City.
 There are no tribal casinos in the state.
 Several different companies own the various casinos in New Jersey, and ownership changes hands regularly.
-However, many of the same companies that own Vegas casinos also own AC casinos, such as Caesars and Golden Nugget.
+Many of the same companies that own Las Vegas casinos also own Atlantic City casinos, such as Caesars and Golden Nugget.